matei-rares/Miniatures/frontend/threejs/readme.md

 npm install --save-dev vitest

 # Run the local server at localhost:8080
-npm run dev
+npm run dev (will use the package reffered in package.json at "dev") npx vite

 # Build for production in the dist/ directory
 npm run build

-WHAT YOU WILL USE
-npx vite

 Tests